[TOC]

 override aspects of configurations that are imported into a target from

-a target_defaults
+a target_defaults section.

 NOTE: It is extremely important that each target within a project define